-Hiring top industry talent is essential but happily retaining them is a task that needs a strategic alignment.
-Promotions and increments are momentary.
-It is the opportunities that keep the cream crowd stick around for long.
+Hiring top industry talent is essential but their long-term retention is a task that needs strategic alignment.
+Promotions and increments are momentary, but constant growth opportunity is the major motivation for many.

 In this article at ZDnet, Mark Samuels explains that in the fast-growing digital economy, CIOs need to strategize and put constant effort into ensuring the retention of top talent.